 Sprinklers arepermissible as long as children practice social distancing.

-Any sharing of indoor and outdoor materials between groups will be minimized.
+Any sharing of indoor and outdoor materials between classes will be minimized.

 BUILDING AND FACILITY ACCESS